Robert F. Titus: Post-war

 In September 1967, Titus was assigned to Headquarters U.S. Air Force, where he was project officer for the F-15 Eagle and chief of Advanced Tactical Systems in the Office of the Deputy Chief of Staff, Research and Development.
 He entered the National War College in August 1969.
 In June 1970 he went to MacDill Air Force Base, Florida, as vice commander, 15th Tactical Fighter Wing (redesignated as 1st Tactical Fighter Wing) and later became commander.
 In May 1971, Titus was transferred to Okinawa and assumed command of the 18th Tactical Fighter Wing of the Pacific Air Forces at Kadena Air Base and later became commander of the 313th Air Division.
 He was appointed deputy chief of staff, operations, Air Force Systems Command, with headquarters at Andrews Air Force Base, Maryland, in August 1973.
 He then assumed duty as the U.S. deputy chief of staff, LIVE OAK, with headquarters collocated with Supreme Headquarters Allied Powers Europe at Belgium, in September 1974.

 Titus' final assignment was as Inspector General for North American Air Defense Command from February 1977 until his retirement from the Air Force on August 1, 1977.

 Later life

-After his retirement from Air Force, Titus moved to Colorado Springs, Colorado, where he currently resides.

 Titus married Marjorie Winkler, on December 19, 1953.
 She died on July 11, 2006.
-They had four children and several grandchildren.
+They had four children and eight grandchildren.

+After his retirement from Air Force, Titus moved to Colorado Springs, Colorado, where he resided.
 In 2007, Titus appeared on an episode of the History Channel series Dogfights.
 In the episode titled 'Gun Kills of Vietnam' features May 22, 1967 mission, where he shot down two MiG-21s.
 The episode also featured an appearance by Col. Milan Zimmer (USAF, ret.), who served as Titus' Weapons Systems Officer (WSO) during the mission.
 The episode was the fifth episode of the second season of the series, which recreated historical air combat campaigns using modern computer graphics.

 During the Commemorative Flight of The Last USAF Mustang on April 18, 2015, Titus flew in the rear seat of Darryl Bond's P-51D Mustang “Lady Jo” at Petaluma Municipal Airport.

+Titus died in Colorado Springs, Colorado on September 8, 2024, at the age of 97.
+He was buried with full military honors at the United States Air Force Academy Cemetery.